t-minini/devon-rex-pp1-ci/README.md

 Each of these tools plays a crucial role in the development, deployment, and maintenance of the website, contributing to its overall quality and user experience.

+## Deployment

+This website is deployed using Netlify.

+### Deployment Steps

+1. **Log in to Netlify:** Navigate to the [Netlify website](https://www.netlify.com/) and log in to your account.

+2. **Create New Site:** Once logged in, click on the "New site from Git" button.

+3. **Connect to GitHub:** Choose GitHub as your Git provider and authorize Netlify to access your repositories.

+4. **Select Repository:** Select the repository for your website, in this case, "The Force Awaken."

+5. **Configure Settings:** Netlify will automatically detect your build settings, but you may need to adjust them if necessary.

+6. **Deploy Site:** Once configured, click on the "Deploy site" button.
+Netlify will start building and deploying your site automatically.

+7. **Live Site:** After the deployment process is complete, Netlify will provide you with a unique URL for your live site.
+You can access your live site by visiting this URL.

 ## Credits

+No external code sources were used to develop this website.

 All images used in this project are credited to their respective authors.
 You can find the author information by hovering over each image, where the title attribute displays the credit.